X29w/X-DashBoard-Cli/README.md

 ## Introduction

-`create-x-dashboard-admin-template` is a command-line tool for quickly creating backend admin template projects.
+`create-x-dashboard` is a command-line tool for quickly creating admin template projects.
 It helps developers set up project structures quickly, saving time and effort.

 ## Features